A Major U.S. Spy Law Just Lapsed, But Your VPN Traffic Still Isn't Safe From It

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-The Senate has until June 12 to vote on renewing a surveillance law that lets U.S. intelligence agencies search Americans' private communications without a warrant.
-If the law passes as written, the traffic from your VPN could be treated as a foreign signal by U.S. intelligence agencies, subjecting it to warrantless collection.[1]
+On June 12, 2026, a surveillance law that lets U.S. intelligence agencies search Americans' private communications without a warrant expired for the first time.
+But the spying hasn't stopped: a separate court order keeps the program running at least through March 2027, and traffic from your VPN can still be treated as a foreign signal subject to warrantless collection.[1]

 The law is called FISA Section 702, and most Americans have never heard of it.
 But according to our latest survey, 60% of Americans actively use VPNs to change their perceived online location, and the same feature that makes a VPN work for privacy may be working against them under this law.